shru-6/my-design/CURSOR_PROMPT.md

 ```

 ## Requirements:
-- The component should be self-contained (no external CSS imports needed)
+- **Tailwind CSS v4** must be installed and configured
-- CSS variables should be automatically generated and injected
+- **globals.css** must be copied from the repository (contains base CSS variables and `@theme inline` block)
-- The component should work with my existing Tailwind CSS setup
+- CSS variables will be automatically generated and injected by the theme system
 - Token files should be accessible at runtime at `/tokens/` path
 - React 18+ must be installed